Changing tenancy and home ownership after a death

 If your local authority considers you to be ‘vulnerable’, they must help you find housing that meets your needs.
 This could include an occupational therapist who can assess properties.
 Your local authority does not have to find you a council home, it could be privately rented.

-Getting support from your local authority this support is easier if you have evidence of your condition and needs.
+Getting support from your local authority is easier if you have evidence of your condition and needs.
 For example, a social care needs assessment.

 Getting a social care needs assessment

 There are housing associations for accessible homes.
-They usually ask you to apply for their waiting list.
+They have waiting lists and sometimes require referrals from your local authority.

 Free legal advice and Legal Aid